gschaumb/team03-capstone/docs/index.md

   - **BERTScore**
     - The table below presents the mean **F1**, **Precision**, and **Recall** scores from the BERTScore algorithm for each system compared to the Ground Truth.
-    - To evaluate the performance of Agentic RAG relative to other systems, we conducted paired t-tests on the Precision and Recall scores to assess whether the differences between the systems were statistically significant.
+    - To evaluate the performance of Agentic RAG relative to other systems, we conducted paired t-tests on the F1, Precision, and Recall scores to assess whether the differences between the systems were statistically significant.
 A p-value less than 0.05 was used as the threshold for significance, indicating strong evidence against the null hypothesis of no difference between methods.

     - <table>
         <tr>